-With an established reputation as the world’s leading authority on cerebral palsy, Professor Badawi was appointed as Australia’s first Chair of Cerebral Palsy in 2009 to lead and oversee our ambitious research program to:
+Professor Nadia Badawi AM is a neonatologist and a leading authority on cerebral palsy (CP) and newborn encephalopathy.
+In 2009, she was appointed Australia’s first Chair of Cerebral Palsy to lead and oversee Cerebral Palsy Alliance’s ambitious research program aimed at:

 Ainsworth Chair of Technology and Innovation, The University of Sydney